 I Highly recommend using Roll20 as a Virtual Tabletop Solution.
 The fact that it is free and somewhat easy to use means that you and your group will have less friction in adopting a virtual solution for your games.

 - Very easy to use, even for people who have a difficult time using a computer (Once they’ve been introduced to the basics)

 - Compatible with Tablets and Phones

-- Ability to share your webcam feed or phone camera feed to the group
+- Ability to share your webcam feed or phone camera feed with the group

 - Has microphone support